21. Fair Value Measurement

 The following methods and assumptions were used to estimate the fair value of each class of financial instrument:

-Cash equivalents: Cash equivalents primarily consist of a sweep account into money market funds, which are held at cost, which approximates fair value.
+Cash and cash equivalents: Cash and cash equivalents consist primarily of cash deposits and are valued at cost, which approximates fair value.

-Gains and losses related to changes in the fair value of embedded derivates (in thousands) in accounts receivable were included in the Company’s Consolidated Statements of Operations as shown in the following:
+Gains and losses related to changes in the fair value of embedded derivates in accounts receivable were included in the Company’s Consolidated Statements of Operations as shown in the following:

 For the year ended December 31,